cagerton/dropthat/Readme.md

 TODO: fill in the details:

 ###First, the server.
 * Server Sent Events using Nginx and Lua.
-It's pretty neat.
-No, really.
 * This is a standard html5 replacement for Comet / long polling.
 * Sends a stream of type text/event-stream with chunked content-transfer.
 * The server is basically a pub-sub engine.
 Clients subscribe to a channel.